News

 Congrats to these new faculty!NSF backs U-M research to enhance reliability of distributed systems

-Researchers in CSE have received a four-year NSF grant to support their development of semantic checkers for distributed systems.NPR: September 7, 2023
+Researchers in CSE have received a four-year NSF grant to support their development of semantic checkers for distributed systems.Voting online is very risky.
+But hundreds of thousands of people are already doing it.

 This article covers Michigan’s bill that would expand internet voting to military members’ families.
-Prof. J. Alex Halderman, who opposes internet voting, is quoted.New Scientist: August 18, 2023
+Prof. J. Alex Halderman, who opposes internet voting, is quoted.Making your phone screen blurry could stop people snooping on you

 This article discusses Eye-Shield, a screen protection system designed by Prof. Kang G. Shin and PhD student Brian Tang that can prevent people from reading your phone from a distance while still remaining legible up close.Kang G. Shin receives IEEE TCCPS Technical Achievement Award